Special Educational Needs & Disabilities

 Tel - 0161 787 9628

 St. Joseph the Worker is a single storey building.
 There are ramps at all access points.
 We have widened doors to enable access for wheelchairs and mobile hoists.
+The school has a full accessibility plan and policy which ensures that our inclusion goes beyond access points and covers pupils being involved.

 There are a disabled toilet and wet room changing facilities.